leolplex/GOF-Design-Patterns/README.md

 Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+### Visitor
+Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.